-World Ag Expo is one of the world's biggest conferences in agriculture, offering the best knowledge exchange between customers, sellers, and resellers.
+World Ag Expo is one of the world’s biggest conferences in agriculture, the largest annual agricultural exposition, offering the best knowledge exchange between customers, sellers, and resellers.
 This year, the conference was located in California, USA, and Sensoterra was there as one of the exhibitors.

 “The good thing about World Ag was the interaction within participants: you could see from big Ag companies to students, in a very fresh and cooperative environment,” says Bas van der Velden, Sales Director at Sensoterra.